bacontime/blog-mirror/nature/astrosymbols.md

 </tr>
 <tr>
 <td class="catsym">Vulcan<br><span class="catPUA">⯦</span></td>
 <td>Urbain Le Verrier famously predicted the existence of Neptune through irregularities in the orbit of Uranus.
 He also predicted the existence of Vulcan through the irregularities in the orbit of Mercury.
 Alas, Vulcan doesn't exist.
-Rather, the irregularities are explained by general relativity.</td>
+Rather, the irregularities are explained by general relativity.
+However, the space between the sun and Mercury is surprisingly empty compared to what we see in other systems.
+So maybe such a planet did exist long ago before spiraling into the sun.</td>
 <td>God of fire, the forge, volcanoes, and deserts.
 Frought marriage with Venus.</td>
 </tr>
 </table>